bloxstreet/support/guides/training-guide.md

 **Trainer:** *In this section, you will be required to answer six BloxStreet-related questions.
 All topics you are being quizzed on were covered during the presentation or during this training.*

-**Trainer:** *All LRs are required to answer the questions by typing the answers in the chat.
-Copying off someone else’s answers does not always lead you to the correct answer.*
+**Trainer:** *All LRs are required to answer by typing in the chat.
+Copying someone else’s answers will not always lead you to the correct answer.*

 **Trainer:** *Signs of plagiarism in answers will result in an automatic fail.*

 **Trainer:** *All LRs must correctly answer at least four out of the six questions.
-Additionally, you are welcome to use any BloxStreet sources.*
+You are welcome to use any BloxStreet sources.*

-**Trainer:** *All LRs are required to answer each question in a maximum of 30 seconds.
-If you do not answer a question within 30 seconds, you will not receive a point for the question.*
+**Trainer:** *All LRs are required to answer each question within a span of 30 seconds.
+If you do not answer a question once 30 seconds has passed, you will not receive a point for the question.*

 **Trainer:** *Before I begin, does anyone have any questions?
 This is your final opportunity to ask questions related to Trivia.*